-Office of Graduate Admission

-1536 Hewitt Ave., MS-A1710 Saint Paul, MN 55104-1284 651-523-2900 or 800-753-9753 gradprog@hamline.edu
+Office of Graduate Admission 1536 Hewitt Ave., MS-A1710 Saint Paul, MN 55104-1284 651-523-2900 or 800-753-9753 gradprog@hamline.edu

-Admission information and applications can be found at www.hamline.edu/graduate/admission.
-See individual program pages for specific application/admission requirements.
+Admission requirements and applications for all graduate programs can be found at www.hamline.edu/graduate/admission.

 Students wishing to enroll in graduate degree program coursework must be either fully admitted to the degree program or admitted with conditional or special status.
 Students wishing to pursue an additional teaching license or an administrative license must apply for admission to the appropriate licensure program.
 Exceptions may be made at the discretion of individual programs.
 Admission requirements, application instructions, and deadlines are published in each program's materials.